DMGT-TECH/the-usher-server/docs/DEVELOP.md

 1. **3002** - Mock identity server
 1. **9229** - Inspector.
 You may attach your debugger to this port

-To exit the process you may use `ctrl-c` or run `docker-compose down`.
+To exit the process you may use `ctrl-c` or run `docker compose down`.

 ### Run new database migration / seed / reset db